animatlabs/animatlabs.github.io/_posts/2022-04-02-ef-core-managing-configurations-migrations.md

 dotnet ef migrations add dev.1.0.1 -p src/Infrastructure.Data.DataSetup.Development
 ```

-In the very similar way when we have to generate the migrations for release then we can run the following command, from the root folder:
+In a very similar way when we have to generate the migrations for release then we can run the following command, from the root folder:

 ```bash
 dotnet ef migrations add v1.0.0 -p src/Infrastructure.Data.DataSetup.Release